Gen Digital: 2016 to present

+US-based NortonLifeLock and Avast, a European cybersecurity leader based in Czech Republic founded by Eduard Kučera and Pavel Baudiš in 1988 which was listed on the London Stock Exchange since its 2018 IPO there, merged in a deal announced in July 2021 and completed in September 2022, forming a new multinational company called Gen Digital.
+This merger created a larger cybersecurity firm with a broader portfolio of brands and products, including Norton, Avast, LifeLock and others.
+The UK's Competition and Markets Authority approved the merger in September 2022.

+In December 2024, Gen Digital announced that it had entered into a definitive agreement to acquire MoneyLion.
+In April 2025, Gen Digital completed its acquisition of MoneyLion in a $1 billion all-cash deal.

+In February 2025, Norton's antivirus software added Genie AI functionality for fraud protection.

 Products

 Norton

-Norton product line includes Norton AntiVirus, Norton Security, Norton Small Business, Norton Family, Norton Mobile Security, Norton Online Backup, Norton 360, Norton Utilities and Norton Computer Tune Up.
+Norton product line includes Norton AntiVirus, Norton Small Business, Norton Family, Norton Mobile Security, Norton Online Backup, Norton 360, Norton Utilities and Norton Computer Tune Up.
 Norton's line also includes LifeLock and ReputationDefender.

-In 2012, PCTools iAntiVirus was rebranded as a Norton product under the name iAntivirus, and released to the Mac App Store.
-Also in 2012, the Norton Partner Portal was relaunched to support sales to consumers throughout the EMEA technologies.
+In 2012, PC Tools iAntiVirus was rebranded as a Norton product under the name iAntiVirus, and released to the Mac App Store.
+Also in 2012, the Norton Partner Portal was relaunched to support sales to consumers throughout the EMEA.